yhat/benchdb/README.md

 # Example

-You can cd to any package directory that has defined benchmark tests and run gobenchdb.
+You can cd to any package directory that has defined benchmark tests and run benchdb.
 Lets run a few benchmarks from the golang crypto package and store them in a database!

 ```
 cd $GOPATH/golang.org/src/golang.org/x/crypto/ssh
 ```

-gobenchdb writes to stdout and a database associated with your connection string.
+benchdb writes to stdout and a database associated with your connection string.
 Here is what you get when you run the command with a connection string and a sql database table name.

 ```
-$ gobenchdb -conn="postgres://yhat:foopass@/benchmarks" -table="mytable"
+$ benchdb -conn="postgres://yhat:foopass@/benchmarks" -table="mytable"
 PASS
 BenchmarkEndToEnd	       100	  10195771 ns/op    102.84 MB/s    1286656 B/op	      78 allocs/op
 BenchmarkMarshalKexInitMsg     200000	  8956 ns/op	    4040 B/op	   7 allocs/op